build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 As a **best practice**, you should never make changes directly to the main branch.
 We should always create a separate branch on which changes will be done, and once these changes are approved by reviewers they will be merged with the main branch.
 There are many git branching strategies that you can explore and use for your specific org/team needs.
 You can use the same strategies with CodeCatalyst.

 For this blog, I am keeping it simple.
 Anytime I need to make changes, I create a new branch _(step2)_ and I make new changes to infrastructure there _(step3)_.
 I then create a Pull Request (PR) to merge the new branch with the main branch.
-As shown in the image, anytime a PR is opened _(step4)_, CodeCatalyst will automatically run PR workflow to create a changeset _(step5)_.
-A ChangeSet allows you to preview how proposed changes to a stack might impact your currently running resources.
+As shown in the image, anytime a PR is opened _(step4)_, CodeCatalyst will automatically run PR workflow to create a change set _(step5)_.
+A change set allows you to preview how proposed changes to a stack might impact your currently running resources.
 You can then decide if you want to execute the changes or not.

 Once a reviewer approves the changes and proceeds with merging the pull request _(step6)_, the `main_workflow` that we created earlier will automatically merge the code and deploy changes to `PreProdEnv`, my non-prod environment _(step7)_.
 You might have different branching strategies and more tests for your production environment deployment.

 ![Branches and workflows used in the blog](images/branching_workflows_blog_sequence.png)

-We are going to first write a PR workflow so that anytime a new Pull request is created, CodeCatalyst will first run this workflow.
+We are going to first write a PR workflow so that any time a new Pull request is created, CodeCatalyst will first run this workflow.
 In this PR workflow, we are **NOT deploying** any changes to the PreProdEnv.
-When a PR is opened or revised, we are validating it using [super-linter](https://github.com/marketplace/actions/super-linter?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcfnaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) and then creating a CloudFormation changeset.
+When a PR is opened or revised, we are validating it using [super-linter](https://github.com/marketplace/actions/super-linter?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcfnaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) and then creating a CloudFormation change set.

 Create a new file `pr_branch.yaml` in the hidden `.codecatalyst/workflows/` directory and paste the following.

-Remember to :
+Remember to:
 - replace the placeholder AWS account ID `123456789012` with the value of your account, and the IAM role name `main_branch_IAM_role`, if you changed it
 - if you are using your own CloudFormation template, replace the CloudFormation filename in `template`